 This is why dental inspection is part of your pet’s annual visit and why, if there are any signs of trouble, we recommend cleanings.
 Research has shown that pets whose teeth are cleaned regularly live an average of 2 years longer.

 When serious dental work is performed, we will discuss any other recommendations in our pre-op meeting.
-These may include a pre-op blood work, or heartworm test.
+These may include a pre-op blood work, Dental X-rays, and IV Catheters.
 If it is necessary, like in cases of tooth extractions, pain medications will be sent home, along with antibiotics if they have not already been given.

 Our St. Clair clinic provides quality surgical services for cats and dogs.
 Spay and neuter services are offered Monday through Friday.
 We also perform laceration repairs, abdominal exploratory procedures, mass removals, C-sections, and other surgeries on a weekly basis.
 Our staff will walk you through not just surgical options and the full procedure, but any pre and/or post-op care instructions.